68 Laundry Room Sink Ideas

 Often, you can create room for a laundry sink by switching to a stacking washer and dryer.
 Fitting side-by-side laundry machines into a small space can be a challenge that’s eliminated with stacking models.
 Freeing up space for a sink and more storage is always a win.

 If there’s room for a cabinet beneath your small laundry room sink, it’s wise to add one to maximize storage.
 Don’t worry about a small sink and cabinet eliminating any available countertop space.
-You can DIY a simple wooden sink cover board to convert your sink into work space when it’s not in use.
-This video will show you how:
+You can DIY a simple wooden sink cover board to convert your sink into a workspace when it’s not in use.

 Freestanding laundry room sink options include those that are floor-standing and others that are mounted to the wall.
 Neither sink requires a countertop nearby, which is great if you plan to use your laundry room sink for messy chores that would dirty your counter space.

-Freestanding stainless-steel sinks are a great laundry room idea in a home with industrial style décor.
+Freestanding stainless-steel sinks are a great laundry room idea in a home with industrial-style decor.
 Although they tend to make a lot of noise when water hits their sides, they are stain resistant and easy to clean.
-Watch this video to see a laundry room makeover where a homeowner replaces an old freestanding acrylic sink with a new stainless steel sink and wood cabinet:

 If your laundry area permits, purchase the biggest sink you can afford.
 Deep and wide are the keywords to follow when shopping for a laundry sink.
 You will find freestanding laundry tub designs with double basins and others with a single basin.
 Install the laundry room sink close to the washing machine to minimize dripping when transferring pre-soaked materials to the washer.